 How to Grow a Dwarf Lemon Tree Indoors

-Depending on the available area, common lemon trees can be trimmed to desired size or one can grow dwarf varieties, which can be the size of bonsai tree and fit even windowsill.
+Depending on the available area, common lemon trees can be trimmed to the desired size, or one can grow smaller, more compact, or even dwarf varieties, which can be the size of a bonsai tree and fit even windowsill.

-Soil mix - soil mix for indoor lemon tree should be mix of good potting soil and organic matter like compost and humus.
-One can add hydroton pebbles to improve water holding capacity, which is very important when growing plants during summer heat.
-Remember that lemons require moisture, but they don't like "wet feet"!
+The soil mix for an indoor lemon tree should be a mix of good potting soil and organic matter like organic compost and some worm castings.
+One can add some sand to improve the drainage, which is very important since lemons do require moisture, but they don't like "wet feet"!

 Dwarf varieties are commonly grafted on dwarfing rootstock, with graft union some 2-8 inches (5-20 cm) above the soil top - depending on the used plants and desired plant size.

 The amount of soil varies depending on the planned tree size and ranges from just a few liters to a few gallons.
 Larger containers, which are suitable for growing "common" lemon trees, are much larger.

 For example, 24 inches (60 cm) in diameter and 20 inches tall containers have a volume of ~140 liters (37 gallons) when filled with the soil and should be positioned on the cart with wheels for easier transportation.

 Since lemons don't like warm roots, go for brightly colored pots, especially if the pots will be exposed to the sunlight as well.

 As the lemon tree grows, it is recommended to transplant it into a larger pot every 2-3 years until it grows into a pot of desired size.

 When repotting the lemon tree, use a pot that is at least 2 inches (5 cm) larger than the previous one - take the lemon tree outside the old pot, remove the loose soil from the root ball, trim down a root ball (but not by much) and replant it into a new pot at the same plant height.